Coronation of the British monarch: Sovereign's robes

 The sovereign wears a variety of robes and other garments during the course of the ceremony.
-In contrast to the history and tradition which surround the regalia, it is customary for most coronation robes to be newly made for each monarch.
-(The present exceptions are the supertunica and Robe Royal, which both date from the coronation of George IV in 1821.)
+In contrast to the history and tradition which surround the regalia, it has been customary for most coronation robes to be newly made for each monarch.
+However, at the 2023 coronation, vestments were largely reused from previous coronations instead.

 Worn for the first part of the service (and the processions beforehand):